lszeremeta/yarspg/README.md

 mvn clean test
 ```

 Grammar is currently under development.
-Therefore, ``yarspg/examples`` contain partial examples that do not show all structures YARS structures, but correspond to the current state of grammar.
-More extensive examples of YARS are available in ``yarspg/next-examples``.
+Therefore, ``yarspg/examples`` contain partial examples that do not show all structures YARSpg structures, but correspond to the current state of grammar.
+More extensive examples of YARSpg are available in ``yarspg/next-examples``.

 ## Contribution
 Would you like to improve this project?
 Great!
 We are waiting for your help and suggestions.
 If you are new in open source contributions, read [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/).